openskies-sh/openskies-sh-articles/content/articles/opensource-remote-id-display-provider-application.md

 <!--more-->

+If you already know about Remote-ID, and just want to install a Display Provider and Application just jump to [installation instructions](#deploy-flight-blender).

 ASTM's committee on Unmanned Aircraft Systems [F38](https://www.astm.org/industry/unmanned-aircraft-overview.html) has worked on a wide range of un-manned aviation systems (UAS) standardization and has recently released a standard for [Remote ID](https://www.astm.org/Standards/F3411.htm).

 UAS Remote Identification (Remote-ID) allows Government and private entities to identify UAS for safety, security and compliance purposes.
 Remote ID is undertaken securely, preserving privacy and through a series of protocols utilizing different techniques and technologies.
 Broadly, Remote-ID (RID) is of two types: